Chia-Network/chia-docs/docs/guides/datalayer/datalayer-user-guide.md

 - [DataLayer RPC API](/datalayer-rpc/ 'DataLayer RPC API')
 - [DataLayer CLI Reference](/datalayer-cli/ 'DataLayer CLI Reference')
+- [DataLayer Permission Guide](/guides/datalayer-permissions/) -- a new feature as of Chia 1.8.0

 :::note
 Commands that modify the blockchain include an optional fee.
 This fee can be specified in two ways: